confidential-computing/governance/project-progression-policy.md

 ### Graduation Stage
 **Definition**

-Graduation stage projects will receive mentorship from the TAC and are expected to actively develop their community of contributors, governance, project documentation, and other variables identified in the growth plan that factor into broad success and adoption.
+Graduation stage projects will receive guidance from the TAC and are expected to actively develop their community of contributors, governance, project documentation, and other variables identified in the growth plan that factor into broad success and adoption.

 In order to support their active development, projects in the Graduation stage have a higher level of access to Consortium resources as provided by the Governing Board of the Consortium.
 A project's progress toward its growth plan goals will be reviewed on a yearly basis, and the TAC may move a project to the Incubation stage if progress on the plan drops off or stalls.